 The intuitive answer that the majority of people respond with is 10 cents, but this is wrong as that would make the total cost $1.20, not $1.10 as outlined in the question.
-The correct answer is 5 cents, but a majority of us arrive at 10 cents because we use our fast, intuitive brain most of the time as this conserves mental resources for more complex and difficult decisions.
-Indeed, over 50% of students at MIT, Princeton and other top US universities also incorrectly answered the question with 5 cents as their response.
+The correct answer is 5 cents, but a majority of us arrive at 10 cents because we use our fast, intuitive brain.
+Which conserves mental resources for more complex and difficult decisions.
+Indeed, over 50% of students at MIT, Princeton and other top US universities also incorrectly answered the question.

 Low-Contrast Test Rings Alarm Bells:

-As well as making us think more deeply, low-contrast text leads to more conservative behaviour as it warns our brain that the environment is potentially risky and dangerous.
-This conclusion was supported by analysis of posts submitted to the website Grouphug.us.
-The site allows visitors to share anonymous confessions with people and obtain feedback from other visitors to the site.
+As well as making us think more deeply, low-contrast text leads to more conservative behaviours as it warns our brain that the environment is potentially risky and dangerous.

 using fluent copy people rated such incidents as much less morally offensive.